 Before using any CLI commands with a local install, you need to sign in with az login.

 There are ways to sign in non-interactively, which are covered in detail in Sign in with Azure CLI 2.0.

-This table lists a few of the common commands used in the CLI links out to their documentation pages in the reference.
+This table lists some common commands used in the CLI and links to their reference documentation.